abtonc/EzVector/README.md

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/get-npm) to install EzVector.
+You can use the package manager [npm](https://www.npmjs.com/get-npm) to install EzVector.

 ```bash
 npm i ezvector